github662/dunhuang/README.md

 <br>
-This is the code for amba Prior and Wavelet-Sparse Transformer (MP-WSA) to reconstruct corrupted image.
-Given one image and mask, the proposed **MP-WSA** model is able to reconstruct masked regions.
+"This algorithm implements a mural image inpainting system based on the Mamba Prior and Wavelet-Sparse Transformer (MP-WSA).
+Given an input mural image and its corresponding damage region mask, the proposed MP-WSA model performs heritage-grade digital restoration of the occluded areas in cultural relic murals."

 ## Illustration of MP-WSA